blastcloud/hybrid-docs/docs/getting-started/readme.md

 }
 ```

 The main benefit of using a custom engine name is to abstract as much code as possible.
-If you ever decide to move away from Hybrid to another Chassis based library, only the trait name needs to change.
+Though it's not likely you'll have a conflicting variable named "hybrid", it's a possibility that is covered.